NVIDIA/deepops/docs/kubernetes-cluster.md

    # 	     Make sure the [etcd] group has an odd number of hosts
    ```

-4. Install Kubernetes using Ansible.
+4. Install Kubernetes using Ansible and Kubespray.

    ```sh
    # NOTE: If SSH requires a password, add: `-k`